 Bad actors attack web applications for two primary reasons:

-- The availability of existing exploits: Over the years, both the hacker and infosec communities share their exploits publicly for well-known web app vulnerabilities.
+Over the years, both the hacker and infosec communities share their exploits publicly for well-known web app vulnerabilities.
 Anyone with an interest can download and use them in their own campaigns.

 Why Cyber Adversaries Love Web Shells